JaredDyreson/Thin-Mint/arch/components/base_install/README.md

 # Base Installation

+# Clearing of partitions

+We are using `dd` to delete the entire partition table and new partitions will be made in their place.

 # Drive Mapping

 The base disk is the first disk detected by using `lsblk`, for the XPS, this is going to be `nvmen1`